Belinda Douglas-Scott-Montagu, Baroness Montagu of Beaulieu: Personal life

 Lord and Lady Montagu of Beaulieu divorced in 1974.

 Beaulieu Abbey houses the former Baroness Montagu of Beaulieu's wall hangings which depict the abbey's history.
 She was the patron of the New Forest Association and was commissioned in 1979 to work on The New Forest Embroidery, in commemoration of the 900th anniversary of the creation of the New Forest.

-Lady Montagu died on 15 December 2022, at the age of 90.
+Belinda, Lady Montagu of Beaulieu, died on 15 December 2022, at the age of 90.